Skip to main content

 On the Fields tab, map the input data to the Salesforce object fields that you want to update.

 The Input JSON Path (1) specifies the key of the JSON node containing the data you want to write to the Salesforce object.
-The Domain Object Field (2) specifies the field in the Salesforce object that you want to update.
+The Domain Object Field (2) specifies the field on the Salesforce object that you want to update.

 1. Get the JSON.
-When you execute the OmniScript, it builds a Data JSON that is populated with the data required for the interaction.
-This OmniScript JSON is what you use as input data for the Omnistudio Data Mapper Load.
-You can find the OmniScript JSON in the Request Data pane in the OmniScript’s Action Debugger.
+When you execute the Omniscript, it builds a Data JSON that is populated with the data required for the interaction.
+This Omniscript JSON is what you use as input data for the Omnistudio Data Mapper Load.
+You can find the Omniscript JSON in the Request Data pane in the Omniscript’s Action Debugger.

-2. Paste this JSON into the Input JSON panel (3) to create input mappings, then use the Quick Match button (4) to match the input mappings with the object fields.
+2. Paste this JSON into the Input JSON panel (3) to create input mappings.
+Then use the Quick Match button (4) to match the input mappings with the object fields.

 Preview Tab